 Looking back on where I started, I see just how much I was missing in my life before I started working out.
 Not just physically, but mentally as well.

-Things I was missing before I started working out:
+Things I was missing before I started working out, and reasons why I continue to work out now.

 Seeing improvement each week is so helpful for creating a positive body image.
 There is nothing more satisfying than adding reps, holding a move for longer, being less sore after the same workout, running more miles than you ever have, or crossing a finish line.